Corporate cash pots to lure investors in weak second quarter

 "The more volatility you have, the more emphasis you want to put on things which are safe, and cashflows/dividends offer safety," said Fabrice Theveneau, head of equity research at Societe Generale, forecasting a strong performance for the FCF-yield theme this year.

-Sector performance is well correlated to FCF yield, or free cash flow divided by share price, with high FCF-yielding healthcare .SXDP and consumer staples .SXQP having jumped in the past year while basic resources .SXPP underperformed.
+Sector performance is well correlated to FCF yield, or free cash flow divided by share price, with high FCF-yielding healthcare and consumer staples having jumped in the past year while basic resources underperformed.

 The healthcare and consumer staples sectors have respective FCF yields of 5.9 percent and 5.1 percent, according to Thomson Reuters StarMine data, while the metals & mining sector has a FCF yield of minus 0.3 percent.